Security forces fire tear gas, dozens wounded in Beirut protest

 Riot police and security forces deployed en masse in Beirut on Saturday night, chasing demonstrators, beating and detaining some of them, a Reuters witness and a protester said.

-The forces fired tear gas canisters and rubber bullets, as the two sides raced around streets of central Beirut in cat-and-mouse clashes late into the night.
+Plumes of white smoke billowed from tear gas canisters and ambulance sirens rang out as the two sides raced around the streets of central Beirut in cat-and-mouse clashes late into the night.

 Protesters pelted stones at police and others tried to push through steel barriers blocking paths to the parliament and government headquarters.

-State news agency NNA said the tear gas had made several people faint.
-The Lebanese Civil Defense said calm returned to central Beirut by midnight.
-The rescue service said it treated 54 people who were wounded, taking more than half to hospital.
+State news agency NNA said the tear gas made several people faint.
+The Lebanese Civil Defense said it treated 54 people for injuries, taking more than half to hospital.

-The unrest erupted across Lebanon from a build-up of anger at the rising cost of living, new tax plans and the record of sectarian leaders dominating the country since its 1975-90 civil war.
+The unrest erupted in October from a build-up of anger at the rising cost of living, new tax plans and the record of sectarian leaders dominating the country since its 1975-90 civil war.
 Protesters accuse the political class of milking the state for their own benefit through networks of patronage.

 Lebanon’s economic crisis, long in the making, has now come to a head: Pressure has piled on the pegged Lebanese pound.
-A hard currency crunch has left many importers unable to bring in goods, forcing up prices.
-Banks have restricted dollar withdrawals and blocked nearly all transfers abroad.
+A hard currency crunch has left many importers unable to bring in goods, and banks have restricted dollar withdrawals.

-Reporting by Ellen Francis and Issam Abdallah; Editing by David Holmes and Alistair Bell
+Reporting by Ellen Francis and Issam Abdallah; Writing by Ellen Francis; Editing by David Holmes, Alistair Bell and Daniel Wallis